-APEC’s depots will be staffed and supervised by Haitians and optimized to serve approximately 200 to 400 farmers within a five-kilometer radius.
-The depots will manage all disbursements of credit, seed and other supplies to farmers throughout the growing cycle as well as purchase farmer stock immediately following harvest at market-competitive prices.
+The business currently manages 13 depots that oversee disbursements of credit, seed, and other supplies to farmers throughout the growing cycle as well as purchase farmer stock immediately following harvest at market-competitive prices.

-With better knowledge, targeted inputs, services and available credit, program farmers can double – potentially triple – their current yields with minimal cost increases.
-These yield increases, paired with reductions in production costs, will result in 300% income increases.
+With better knowledge, targeted inputs, services, and available credit, program farmers can increase their current yields.
+These yield increases, paired with reductions in production costs and improved quality lead to higher prices and increased incomes.
 Yields for other crops also stand to improve due to better rotation, allowing farmers to diversify their sources of revenue.

-The Clinton Giustra Enterprise Partnership’s strategy is to create businesses that will naturally scale without long-term dependence on donor funds.
-Profits will be reinvested into the enterprise.
-In addition to operating as a viable, self-sustaining business, APEC strives to help create a competitive and profitable peanut value-chain in Haiti.
-Beyond the health benefits of increasing the supply of Aflatoxin-free peanuts to Haitian population, APEC activities specifically target farmer income and job creation in complementary sectors and enterprises.
+In addition to operating as a viable, self-sustaining business, Acceso Haiti strives to help create a competitive and profitable peanut value-chain in Haiti.
+Beyond the health benefits of increasing the supply of Aflatoxin-free peanuts to the Haitian population, Acceso - Haiti's activities specifically target farmer income and job creation in complementary sectors and enterprises.